Red Sox vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has recorded 120 hits with 18 doubles, three triples, 20 home runs and 69 walks.
-He has driven in 81 runs with four stolen bases.
+- Alex Bregman has 123 hits with 19 doubles, three triples, 20 home runs, 71 walks and 82 RBI.
+He's also stolen four bases.

-- Bregman takes a two-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .238 with two doubles, a triple, two home runs, a walk and six RBI.
+- Bregman takes a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .421 with three doubles, a triple, two home runs, three walks and six RBI.

 Bregman Recent Games